Schian/CCNA/JITL_CCNA/notes/20_stp.md

 - When powered on a switch assumes it is the root bridge
 - When a 'superior' BPDU is received (lower bridge ID) it relinquishes its position
-- Once the topology converges and all switches agree on the root bridge only it will send BPDUs
+- Once the topology converges and all switches agree on the root bridge only the root bridge will send BPDUs
   - The other switches will forward these BPDUs, but not generate their own

 The non-root switches will select ONE of its interfaces to be its **root port**.
-The interface wil the lowest *root cost* will be the root port.
-Root ports are in a forwarding start
+The interface wil the ***lowest root cost*** will be the root port.
+Root ports are in a forwarding state.

+#### Costs for determining the root cost

 | **Speed** | **STP Cost** |
 |:---------:|:------------:|